act278/cs126L/lab3 (Playfair Cipher)/README.md

-Encrypts and Decrypts the playfair cipher with a given key and message following the given rules: 'U' goes into 'V' and 'Q' goes into 'K'.
-Spaces represented by 'Q'
+Encrypts and Decrypts the playfair cipher with a given key and message following the given rules:
+- 'U' goes into 'V'
+- 'Q' goes into 'K'
+- Spaces represented by 'Q'